std::ranges::lower_bound

 template< std::forward_iterator I, std::sentinel_for<I> S, class T, class Proj = std::identity, |

-must be partitioned with respect to the expression comp(element, value), i.e., all elements for which the expression is true must precede all elements for which the expression is false.
-A fully-sorted range meets this criterion.r
+must be partitioned with respect to the expression std::invoke(comp, std::invoke(proj, element), value), i.e., all elements for which the expression is true must precede all elements for which the expression is false.
+A fully-sorted range meets this criterion.The function-like entities described on this page are algorithm function objects (informally known as niebloids), that is:

 Contents |